 How Do Solar Panels Work?

-Varieties of Solar Panels
+Types of Solar Panels

-1.Monocrystalline Solar Panels
+Monocrystalline Solar Panels

-2.Polycrystalline Solar Panels
+Polycrystalline Solar Panels

 Thin Film Solar Panels

-Thin film solar panels consist of a thin layer of photovoltaic material or a blend of materials, such as copper indium gallium selenide, cadmium telluride, or noncrystalline amorphous silicon that are deposited onto glass or metal.
-These panels are typically bigger and less efficient, with an efficiency ranging from 7% to 13%.
+Thin film solar panels consist of a thin layer of photovoltaic material or a combination of materials, such as copper indium gallium selenide, cadmium telluride, or non-crystalline amorphous silicon, deposited onto glass or metal.
+These black-colored solar panels are typically bigger and less efficient, with an efficiency ranging from 7% to 13%.
 However, they are easy to manufacture, low-cost, portable, lightweight, and flexible.
 Nevertheless, they are less durable than other solar panel types, and their lifespan is shorter.

 What Are Solar Generators?